giantswarm/docs/src/content/advanced/iam-roles-for-service-accounts/index.md

 You need to fill real values for these placeholders:
 * `AWS_ACCOUNT` - aws account id, where is the cluster running
-* `CLOUDFRONT_DOMAIN` - cloudfront domain of the cluster, you can find the information in the ConfigMap `clusterID-irsa-cloudfront` in the organization namespace inside the management cluster or via AWS console in `Cloudfront`
+* `CLOUDFRONT_DOMAIN` - cloudfront domain of the cluster, you can find the information in the ConfigMap `clusterID-irsa-cloudfront` in the organization namespace inside the Management Cluster or via AWS console in `Cloudfront`

 ### Service account
 The service account has to be annotated with a full ARN of the IAM role.
 You can get the ARN of the role in the AWS console, when you check role details.